aruna09/calculator-behavior/Division.md

 When: User enters only one operand

-Then: Prompt user to enter Operand2
+Then: Prompt user to enter Operand 2

 Scenario: Division by any/all operands being fractions